Street Fighter Alpha: Warrior’s Dreams

 Trivia

-• Only worth 10 Points in the Fighters Edge promotion.
+• It’s only worth 10 Points in the Fighters Edge promotion.

-• This launched around the same time as the original Japanese Animated Street Fighter II movie (the one with the Chun-Li shower scene…), which is why there is a “Dramatic Battle Mode” included.
+• This launched around the same time as the original Japanese Animated Street Fighter II movie (the one with the Chun-Li shower scene…), which is why there’s a “Dramatic Battle Mode” included.
 It recreates the 2-on-1 battle of Ryu and Ken against M. Bison.

 •

-• Cats really do make haven in many of Rome’s tourist attractions, including the famed Coliseum.
+• Cats do make a haven in many of Rome’s tourist attractions, including the famed Coliseum.
 It’s estimated that some 2000 colonies of cats live on the streets of Rome.

 • Versus books created a maximum-number combo in the Practice Mode, if I remember correctly I believe it was with Rose.